rbomblauskas/Kraitis/Readme.md

 # Kraitis

-Kraitis is a local-first Android app for wardrobe auditing, written in Kotlin and Jetpack Compose.
+Kraitis *(Lithuanian for trosseau, wardrobe)* is a local-first Android app for wardrobe auditing, written in Kotlin and Jetpack Compose.

 ## Table of Contents
 - [How to build](#how-to-build)